Can Small Language Models Learn, Unlearn, and Retain Noise Patterns?: Training configurations

 \section{Training configurations}

-All SLMs were trained with the same configurations.
-In our instruction tuning process, we trained the models for 5 epochs using a cosine learning rate schedule starting at $3e^{-6}$, employing the AdamW optimizer \citep{adamw} with a weight decay of 0.1.
+All SLMs were instruction tuned with the same configurations.
+In our instruction tuning process, we instruction tuned the models for 5 epochs using a cosine learning rate schedule starting at $3e^{-6}$, employing the AdamW optimizer with a weight decay of 0.1.
 The beta values for the optimizer were 0.9 and 0.95.
 The warmup steps for training was 100.
-The models were trained using bfloat16 precision a RTX A6000 GPU for Olmo 1B, 2 RTX A6000s for Qwen1.5 1.8B and Gemma 2B, and 3 RTX A6000s for Phi2 2.7B (each with 48 GB of VRAM).
+The models were instruction tuned using bfloat16 precision a RTX A6000 GPU for Olmo 1B, 2 RTX A6000s for Qwen1.5 1.8B and Gemma1.1 2B, and 3 RTX A6000s for Phi2 2.7B (each with 48 GB of VRAM).